valentinopfarherr/ecommerce-rails-3/README.md

 1. Clone this repository to your local machine.
 2. Install project dependencies using Bundler.
 3. Configure the PostgreSQL database and ensure you have Ruby 1.9.3 and Rails 3.
+4. Run `rake db:create` to create the database.
-4. Run database migrations with the command `rails db:migrate`.
+5. Run database migrations with the command `rake db:migrate`.
-5. Populate the database with seed data using `rails db:seed`.
+6. Populate the database with seed data using `rake db:seed`.
-6. Start the Rails server with the command `rails server`.
+7. Start the Rails server with the command `rails server`.

 ### Environment Variables Configuration